Test Centre Incidents

-If you are not happy with the outcome of any investigation undertaken by Pearson VUE into an incident you may request a review of your case by emailing the UCAT Office within 5 working days of the outcome of any investigation by Pearson VUE.
+If you are not happy with the outcome of an incident investigation undertaken by Pearson VUE you may request a review of your case by emailing the UCAT Office within 5 days of receiving the outcome from Pearson VUE.

-A further review of the case will be handled by a member of UCAT staff who will liaise with Pearson VUE as required in order to gather the required evidence.
+A review of the case will be handled by a member of UCAT staff who will liaise with Pearson VUE as required in order to gather required evidence.

-The UCAT Office will report back any findings and confirm an outcome (see below).
+The UCAT Office will report back any findings and confirm an outcome (see “What are the outcomes from a UCAT Office Review?” below).

 What are the outcomes from a UCAT Office review?

 Following a review by the UCAT Office, they will confirm one of the following outcomes:

 The candidate has not followed the correct incident process, or the incident is considered to be of a minor nature or no evidence of an incident has been found.

 Your result may be annotated with a factual statement so that the Medical and Dental Schools you apply to, are aware of the circumstances which may have affected your test result.